Vuntsova/cypress_whirlpool_UI/README.md

 Verify the login page for both, when the field is blank and Submit button is clicked.
 Negative<br />
 Verify the ‘Forgot Password’ functionality.
 Positive<br />
 Verify the messages for invalid login.
 Positive<br />
-Verify if the data in password field is visible as bullet signs.
-Positive<br />
-Verify if a user is able to login with a new password only after he/she has changed the password.
-Positive<br />
-Verify if the login page allows to log in simultaneously with different credentials in a different browser.
-Positive<br />
 Verify if the ‘Enter’ key of the keyboard is working correctly on the login page.
 Positive<br />
 # Other Test Cases<br />
 Verify the time taken to log in with a valid username and password.
 Performance & Positive Testing<br />